Zum Hauptinhalt springen

 YesKyllä/Joo

-A coffee, please.Yksi kahvi, kiitos.
+One coffee, please.Yksi kahvi, kiitos.

-Where can I find the toilet?Missä vessa on?
+Where is the toilet?Missä vessa on?

-I do not speak Finnish.Minä en puhu suomea.
+I don't speak Finnish.Minä en puhu suomea.

 Can you* say that in German/English?Voitko sanoa sen saksaksi/englanniksi?